payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/prebuilt-checkout-payu-hosted/webview-for-mobile-apps.md

 next:
   description: ''
 ---
+WebView is a component that enables mobile apps to collect payments by loading the PayU checkout form within the app itself, rather than redirecting users to external browsers.
+It essentially embeds PayU's Hosted Checkout experience inside a WebView container within your mobile app.

 You can collect payments from your mobile apps by opening the the PayU checkout form in a WebView.
 This allows you to reuse your PayU Hosted Checkout integration and get started quickly.

 ## Configure Webview and Chrome Custom Tab for Android